 Property sale transactions of any kind are a minefield of legal documents and paperwork which can be complex, time-consuming, and sometimes overwhelming – this isn’t something you do every day so we wouldn’t recommend doing it yourself.

 You should have your Form 1 examined by a Registered Conveyancer.
-Upon receipt of the Form 1, your two-day cooling off period begins.
+Upon receipt of the Form 1 and following the signing of the contract, your two-day cooling off period begins.
 It is important that the Form 1 is reviewed to ensure that there is nothing within the legal information provided that will cause you concern as the purchaser.
 And if there is, you need to understand the implications.

-If you appoint Eckermann Conveyancers to conduct your conveyancing we will review your Contract of Sale and Form 1 for you.
+If you appoint Eckermann Conveyancers to conduct your conveyancing, we will review your Contract of Sale and Form 1 for you at no charge.
 Remember to get in touch as soon as you have both documents in hand because it’s then that the clock starts ticking.

 If you’re looking to develop a property by subdividing, it’s important to understand the implications of different types of subdivisions so that you can make the best decisions for your site.

-Whether you’re a developer, investor or a homeowner, our specialist Land and Community Division team is experienced in undertaking complex divisional-related conveyancing work, including land, community and community strata divisions, amalgamations, and easement transactions and will work closely with you through the entire division process to ensure you plan appropriately and navigate any potential issue effectivelys.
+Whether you’re a developer, investor or a homeowner, our specialist Land and Community Division team is experienced in undertaking complex divisional-related conveyancing work in Adelaide and throughout South Australia, including land, community and community strata divisions, amalgamations, and easement transactions and will work closely with you through the entire division process to ensure you plan appropriately and navigate any potential issues effectively.

 Once you have signed a contract to purchase a property, you will be served a Form 1 or Vendor Disclosure statement.
 This document provides important legal information about your property.

-The cooling-off period expires at the end of the second clear business day after:
+The cooling-off period for your purchase expires at the end of the second clear business day after:

 - the contract was made if the purchaser received the Form 1 prior to making the contract, or

 Sometimes a purchaser may choose to waive their cooling off rights.
-To do so requires the preparation of a Form 3 that must be certified by a legal practitioner.
-Eckermann Lawyers is experienced in the preparation of Form 3s and in providing clear explanation to clients, the implications of waiving their cooling off rights.
+To do so requires the preparation of a Form 3 is required and the Form 3 must be certified by a legal practitioner.
+Eckermann Lawyers is experienced in the preparation of Form 3s and in explaining clearly to clients, the implications of waiving their cooling off rights.